 For several weeks they were spared the unwelcome wagon treatment, but only because Hakkim had been busy elsewhere.

-One night they returned home to discover Hakkim had chopped through the walls, stolen their money, defecated on their beds, and threw their clothes into the street.
+One evening they returned home to discover Hakkim had chopped through the walls to steal their money and defecate on their beds.
 They moved out the next morning.

 A musician friend devised the unusual strategy of leaving his door unlocked.

 “I have nothing worth stealing.”
-Kurt upped this security measure by refusing to clean the apartment.
-He threw pizza rinds onto the growing pyramid of trash in the corner.
+Kurt upped this security measure by throwing his trash onto a growing garbage heap in the corner.

 “That’s all I have and, if anyone wants it, they can have it.”

-A lack of cleanliness was meaningless to a criminal so far removed from godliness as Hakkim and one day I spotted him wearing a jacket which Kurt had buried under a pile of Chinese take-out boxes.
+A lack of cleanliness was meaningless to a criminal so far removed from godliness as Hakkim and one day I spotted him in a jacket, which Kurt had buried under a pile of Chinese take-out boxes.

 Observing my horror, Hakkim warned ominously, “I been waitin’ for you.
 Waitin’ real patient for a piece of your girlfriend too.”

-After hearing of Hakkim’s threat, my hillbilly girlfriend thrust the Village Voice in my chest.
-The weekly was folded to the APARTMENT FOR RENT section and she didn’t mince words.
+Alice shook her head and thrust the Village Voice in my chest.
+The weekly was opened to the APARTMENT FOR RENT section and she didn’t mince words.